tlevine/scarsdale-data/budget/readme.md

 "Approp Fund Balance").

 ## Call the Treasurer
-Call the Treasurer.
-Explain that I live in Scarsdale, I work as a data scientist at a web startup and that separately of that I want to visualize the inner-workings of the village government so I and other people can better understand how it all works.
-(This introduction of myself is a bit more buzzy than I would ordinarily give.)
-Then ask these.

-1. I'm starting with the budgets, mainly because they were easy to find on the internet.
-I've managed to understand most of them, but I'm wondering what the "Assessed Valuation (000)" and "Property Tax Rate" fields from appendix A1 are.
+Call the Treasurer at (914) 722-1170.
+The person who answers the phone doesn't know about the preparation of these documents, so she transferred me to the treasurer, and I left a message.

-2. I'd like to combine the data from the various tables in the budget.
-Could you send me whatever Word or Excel files were used to generate the budget PDF document?
+I left a message to explain that I've been looking at the village budget to understand, for fun, the inner-workings of the village government, and I asked if I could have the tables as the Word or Excel files that were used to generate the budget PDF documents

-3. Do you have any particular set of documents that you would like the public to know more about?
+Eventually, I want to ask "Do you have any particular set of documents that you would like the public to know more about?"